-A.2 Groundwater tube
+8.2 Groundwater tube

-The groundwater tube is used to measure the depth of the groundwater below the rice fields (Fig. A.2).
-Cut a length of 175 to 250 cm of hollow and bottomless PVC-tube of about 5 cm in diameter.
-Use a drill to make holes along a section of 50-cm length at one end of the tube.
+The groundwater tube is used to measure the depth of the groundwater below the rice fields (Figure 8.2).
+Cut a length of 175 to 250 cm of hollow and bottomless PVC-tube of about 5 cm diameter.
+Use a drill to make holes along a section of 50 cm length at one end of the tube.
 The holes should be about 0.5 cm in diameter and spaced 2 cm apart.
-Wrap the perforated part of the tube in rough cloth such as an old jute sack to prevent the holes from getting clogged.
-Install this tube in a good and solid bund between the rice fields so that the tube protrudes about 50 cm above the soil surface.
+Install this tube in a good and solid bund between the rice fields, so that the tube protrudes about 50 cm above the soil surface.
 An auger drill can be used to drill the hole to place the tube in.
-Once the tube is installed, any groundwater will flow through the holes into the tube, so that the water level inside the tube indicates the depth of the groundwater.
+Once installed, any groundwater water will flow through the holes into the tube, so that the water level inside the tube indicated the depth of the groundwater.
 Place a cap (can be made of an old tin) on top of the tube to prevent anything from falling in and blocking the tube.

-The water depth is measured from the top of the tube to the level of the water in the field using a long stick or a piece of bamboo.
+The water depth is measured from the top of the tube to the level of the water in the field using a long stick or a piece of bambu.
 Subtract 50 cm from the reading to obtain the depth of the groundwater (if the height of the tube above the bund is different from 50 cm, subtract the real height instead of 50 cm).
-A negative value means that the groundwater has risen above the bund and that the area is flooded.
-To make the measurement more accurate, the height of the tube protruding above the bund can be measured a few times during the season to check whether it is 50 cm.
+A negative value means that the groundwater has risen above the bund and that the area is flooded!
+Table 8.2 gives the interpretation of some readings.
+To make the measurement more accurate, the height of the tube protruding above the bund can be measured a few times during the season to check it is 50 cm.
 To relate the measured groundwater depth to the soil surface of the fields, subtract the height of the bunds from the measurements.
 For example, with a bund height of 20 cm, a groundwater depth of 100 cm below the bund equals a groundwater depth of 80 cm below the rice field.